-- Improved patient outcomes: Ensuring timely and appropriate access to left heart catheterization with coronary angiography procedures for the patients selected for best outcomes.
+- Improved patient outcomes: Ensuring timely and appropriate access to left and right heart catheterization procedures for the patients selected for best outcomes.
 The goal is to provide accurate diagnostics and effective treatment planning, reducing the risk of complications and improving overall patient health.
-Choi et al. noted the diagnostic accuracy of invasive hemodynamic measurement in predicting heart failure with preserved ejection fraction (HFpEF) and its strong correlation with the 10-year risk of all-cause death or HF readmission.14 The information obtained from a coronary angiogram can lead to appropriate coronary artery revascularization, which can improve survival in certain clinical scenarios.16 - Enhanced diagnostic accuracy: This is crucial for complex cardiovascular conditions where traditional diagnostic methods may pose additional risks.
-Cardiac catheterization offers the advantage of measuring intracardiac pressures and pulmonary vascular resistance, aiding in decision-making regarding valve intervention as well as defining coronary anatomy.10
+Choi et al. noted the diagnostic accuracy of invasive hemodynamic measurement in predicting heart failure with preserved ejection fraction (HFpEF) and its strong correlation with the 10-year risk of all-cause death or HF readmission.10 The information obtained from a coronary angiogram can lead to appropriate coronary artery revascularization, which can improve survival in certain clinical scenarios.12 - Enhanced diagnostic accuracy: This is crucial for complex cardiovascular conditions where traditional diagnostic methods may pose additional risks.
+Cardiac catheterization offers the advantage of measuring intracardiac pressures and pulmonary vascular resistance, aiding in decision-making regarding valve intervention, as well as defining coronary anatomy.5

-- Reduction in complications and adverse effects: Proper use of left heart catheterization with coronary angiography criteria helps to avoid unnecessary interventions and their associated risks, thus safeguarding patient health.
-Sorajja et al. highlighted the importance of invasive hemodynamics in reducing complications by providing crucial diagnostic information in cardiovascular disease management.6 - Enhanced overall patient satisfaction: Ensuring that left heart catheterizations with coronary angiography are used appropriately leads to better patient outcomes and higher satisfaction rates due to effective treatment and reduced complications.
+- Reduction in complications and adverse effects: Proper use of left and right heart catheterization criteria helps to avoid unnecessary interventions and their associated risks, thus safeguarding patient health.
+Cochran et al. highlighted the importance of right heart catheterization in reducing complications by providing crucial diagnostic information in advanced heart failure management.1 - Enhanced overall patient satisfaction: Ensuring that left and right heart catheterizations are used appropriately leads to better patient outcomes and higher satisfaction rates due to effective treatment and reduced complications.